 It depends on the production location and products but in general, our waste comes from the Netherlands, Belgium, Germany and England.

-We work with carefully selected partners and at the moment, we don’t have the ambition to expand the number of partners.
+We work with carefully selected partners and don’t have the ambition to expand the number of partners right now.

-Depending on what we encounter in the process and what the results of the final product are, we will see if and how we will bring this further in the future.
-Have a look at our project page to find out more.
+Depending on what we encounter in the process and the results of the final product, we will see if and how we will bring this further.
+Visit our project page to find out more.

 Yes, we certainly do.
-Please get in touch with our sales team and we’d be more than happy to send these over to you.
+Contact our sales team to have these sent over to you.

 Yes, many!
-First of all, feel free to use the images on our website (with the right credits).
+Feel free to use the images on our website (with the proper credits).

-Second, you can download our press kit with loads of high-resolution images.
+You can also download our press kit with loads of high-resolution images.
 Or reach out to our sales team.
 They are happy to help you create the best presentation of our products possible.

-Yes, we do monthly CPD’s / lunch & learns to which you can enrol for free.
-Have a look at our news page to see when the next CPD is.
+Yes, we organise monthly CPDs / lunch & learns that you can enrol in for free.
+Visit our events page to see when the next CPD is.

 For larger organisations, we also offer tailor-made CPDs.
 Reach out to our sales team to find out more.

 No, unfortunately not.
-We simply don’t have the time for this.
-Have a look at our news page and press page.
+We don’t have the time for this.
+Please visit our news page and press page.
 You can find a lot of information here.

-At StoneCycling, we are always dedicated to finding talented, motivated and hard-working people to join our team.
-For all current internship possibilities, please have a look at our career page and make sure to sign up for our newsletter to stay up-to-date with any available positions.
+At StoneCycling, we are always dedicated to finding talented, motivated people to join our team.
+For all current internship possibilities, please look at our career page and sign up for our newsletter to stay updated with any available positions.

 No, unfortunately not.
-At the moment we only send out sample materials to clients working on a specific project.
+We only send sample materials to clients working on a specific project.

-The demand worldwide is very high and we have to set priorities since sending out samples is very costly and time-consuming.
-You can however request a digital sample pack.
+The global demand is very high, so we set priorities since sending samples is costly, time-consuming and not the best for our planet.
+You can always request a digital sample pack.

 It depends on the type of technology or material.
 We specialise in aesthetic building materials that help us to fulfil our mission faster.
-If your technology or material can accelerate this, we are very interested in collaborating.
+Does your technology or material accelerate this?
+Then let’s talk further.

 We collaborate in technical development, aesthetic development, commercialisation and investments.
 Get in touch.